babashka/pods/README.md

 If desired, `:ex-message` and `:ex-data` can be reified into a `java.lang.Exception` using `ex-info`.

-The callback `:done` is called with one argument which is currently undefined.
-This callback can be used to determine if the pod is done sending values.
+The callback `:done` is called with one argument, a map.
+This callback can be used to determine if the pod is done sending values, in case it wants to send multiple.
+The callback is only called if no errors were sent by the pod.

 In the above example the wrapper function calls the pod identified by `"pod.babashka.filewatcher"`.
 It calls the var